alvinj/KotlinQuickReference/README.md

 ## Writing

-The writing style for this book should be very terse.
+The writing style for this book should be very terse, “minimalist” if you prefer.
 I usually start by writing a few source code examples, and then put as few words around it as necessary.
 Again, the target audience is an experienced developer who just needs to see the syntax and examples.

 In regards to the Markdown files: